SiliconLabsSoftware/zigbee_applications/zigbee_rtc_time_sync/README.md

 1. From the Launcher Home, add "Linux 64 Bit" to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project filtering by "host gateway".

-2. Click **Create** button on the **Zigbee - Host Gateway** example.
+2. Click **Create** button on the **Zigbee - Z3Gateway** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.

    ![host_gateway](image/create_gateway.png)